Monday, February 1, 2021

 After working with Boden and helping with the officer, Severide tries to make amends with Stella at the loft, but she isn't there.
 She's staying the night at Brett's apartment.
 Severide, you pushed too far here.

 On the other hand, Brett and Casey.
 The two might have stayed neutral colleagues, but after a call, Casey, who saved a woman from a car crash, gets her number and asks if he would be up for a date.
-Brett, who sees the interaction, gets a bit jealous (if you call it), while Brett meets with a firefighter from another firehouse, who's interested in asking Brett out and makes Casey a bit jealous, too.
+Brett, who sees the interaction, gets a bit jealous (if you call it), while Brett meets with a firefighter from another firehouse, who's interested in asking Brett out and makes Casey a bit jealous.

 Is it weird that Casey can find someone outside the firehouse, but Brett keeps finding firefighters?
 She did have that real estate guy last season but turned him down to see where her feelings with Casey were going.
 All in all, this is going to be fun.
-But it looks like Casey could be in with this lady for now.
+But Casey could be in with this lady for now.

 In return, Mouch and Truck 81 dumped a massive truckload of day-old donuts in front of the firehouse for him to clean up.
 But the white flag was drawn when donuts got left on Firehouse 51 from a helicopter.
-Man, that was too much fun, but I craved donuts after this episode.
+That was too much fun, but I craved donuts after this episode.

 Overall, I give this episode a 9.5/10.